xenosl/Easy-gRPC/README.md

 ```

 Define a function using request and response types as parameters to handle custom business logic, and register the
 function to the above server object.
 Note that:

-The RPC handler is registered with the generated function which in form of 'AsyncService::Request<RpcName>`;
+- The RPC handler is registered with the generated function which in form of 'AsyncService::Request\<ServiceMethodName\>`.
-The handler function is called in thread other than your current thread, you should take care of the thread safety.
+- The handler function is called in thread other than your current thread, you should take care of the thread safety.

 ```c++
 static void StartTask(const Proto::Task::StartTaskRequest& request, Proto::Task::StartTaskReply& reply)